Norris Geyser Basin & Area Accessibility

 Available for $1 from the box in front of the museum, this guide includes a map and descriptions of the hydrothermal features of the Norris Geyser Basin.

 Offered in summer.
+The schedule is in the park newspaper, in the online calendar, and posted around the Norris area.
 Visitors attending programs at the campground amphitheater may require assistance.
-Learn More about ranger programs in Yellowstone.

 Museum of the National Park Ranger